Extreme Dinosaurs: Development

 The show was originally named Dangerous Dinosaurs when the series was first announced by Bohbot in December 1996.
-Karen Lee Brown of Bohbot deemed the series as being a cartoon that doesn't rely on weapons but having "enough action to intrigue kids".
+Karen Lee Brown of Bohbot deemed the series as being a cartoon that does not rely on weapons but having "enough action to intrigue kids".
 The show was originally planned as a weekly series.

 Merchandise

-In August 1997, Bohbot signed deals with over 22 companies for merchandising, including Mattel (Toys), Hallmark (Cards), Fruit of the Loom (Underwear) and Anchor Bay Entertainment (Home Video), although the toys launched prior to the show's launch in April.
+In August 1997, Bohbot signed deals with over 22 companies for merchandising, including Mattel (toys), Hallmark (cards), Fruit of the Loom (underwear) and Anchor Bay Entertainment (home video), although the toys launched prior to the show's launch in April.
 The launch was also promoted with a 'View & Win' promotion, where action figures and other licensed products were offered as prizes.

-In October 1997, Bohbot signed a deal with Creative Mills and H.H.
+Later in October, Bohbot signed a deal with Creative Mills and H.H.
 Cutler Company for clothing, including sets, coordinates and T-shirts.

-In January 1998, Bohbot's international division BKN International signed UK and Australian home video deals with Carlton Video and Village Roadshow respectively.
+In January 1998, Bohbot's international division BKN International signed UK and Australian home video deals with Carlton Video and Roadshow Entertainment respectively.

 Home video

 In October 1997, Anchor Bay Entertainment released two VHS releases of the series - "Out of Time" and "Ick-Thysaurus Vacation", each containing two episodes.
 The tapes were supplied with a $5 rebate offer for the other release.
 Two promotional tapes containing the episodes "Raptoroid" and "Bullzeye Surfs the Web" were also released, exclusively at Blockbuster stores.

 In the UK, Carlton Home Entertainment released the series on many VHS volumes.
 "Out of Time" and "Ick-Thysaurus Vacation" were double-cassette releases each including the bonus episode on the standalone tape, while other releases included "Lunartoons", "Raptoroid", "Jurassic Art", "Cyber-Raptors", which had three episodes on one VHS.

 Roadshow Entertainment released the series on VHS in Australia on the VHS volumes: "Ick-Thysaurus Vacation" and "Dinosaur Warriors".
 In 2006, Force Entertainment released the complete series over four single-disc DVD volumes.
 Each DVD volume included a single opening and closing sequence, with 13 episodes in production order.

-Pidax Film released the first 13 episodes on DVD in Germany, with English and German audio, on April 6, 2018, under license from Your Family Entertainment AG.
+Pidax Film released the first 13 episodes on DVD in Germany, with English and German audio, in April 2018, under license from Your Family Entertainment AG.
 This was followed up with three more volumes, released on June 22, August 31, and October 26, respectively, all together making up the complete series.

-Under license from 41 Entertainment and Invincible Entertainment Partners, Discotek Media released the complete series on Blu-ray on February 2024.
+Under license from 41 Entertainment and Invincible Entertainment Partners, Discotek Media released the complete series on Blu-ray in 2024.
 Similar to their Street Sharks and Adventures of Sonic the Hedgehog releases, it was released as a standard-definition Blu-Ray.